codaxy/tdo/README.md

 ## Contributing

 We appreciate involvment from the community.
-If you wish to contribute, feel free to fork this repository, and create a pull request with your modification.
+If you wish to contribute, feel free to fork this repository, and create a pull request with your modifications.

 ## FAQ